Voting Guide: Arizona

 - Be a resident of Arizona and the county listed on your registration.

-- Be 18 years of age or older on or before the day of the next General Election.
+- Be 18 or older on or before the day of the next General Election.

 You can also check if you’re registered and get more information at Can I Vote?
 Watch for upcoming Voter Registration drives on campus!